honey303/assignment/README.md

 * Pushes it to the ECR repo

 ```
-Replace <aws-account-id> with your AWS account id and <region> with the region you want to create these resources.
+Replace in ecr.sh file <aws-account-id> with your AWS account id and <region> with the region you want to create these resources.
 sh ecr.sh
 ```